MORPETH HERITAGE WALK

 MAitland walks app

-The Morpeth Heritage Walk and Poverty and Prosperity Walk are also available as an audio tour on the Maitland Walks App available for a free download via the Apple Store or Google Play.
+The Morpeth Heritage Walk and the Poverty and Prosperity Walk are also available as an audio tour on the Maitland Walks App available for a free download via the Apple Store or Google Play.
 Maitland’s Jewish Heritage Walk is available on each platform as a content only tour (no audio).